Data-driven distributed MPC of dynamically coupled linear systems: Closed-loop guarantees

 The following theorem establishes practical stability of the origin of the global extended system~\eqref{eq:extended_state_global_system}.
-It shows a trade-off between giving each subsystem a larger margin of freedom, i.e. choosing $\Omega_i$ larger, compared to a tight stabilisation of the origin, i.e. choosing $\Omega_i$ smaller. \begin{thm} Let Assumptions~\ref{asm:ctrb_pe_IO}--\ref{asm:extended_state_bound} hold.
-If the D3MPC scheme in Algorithm~\ref{alg:D3MPC_scheme} is applied, then the origin is input-to-state stable (cf.~\cite{Limon.2006,Jiang.2001}) with respect to $\Omega = \max_i \Omega_i$ for the resulting closed-loop system.
-That is, there exist $\beta \in \mathcal{KL}$, $\delta \in \mathcal{K}$ and $\Omega_{\max}$ such that for all $\Omega \leq \Omega_{\max}$
+Hence, also of the closed-loop state, since $x_t^i = T_{x^i}\xi_t^i$ for all $i \in \mathcal{V}$.
+It shows a trade-off between giving each subsystem a larger margin of freedom ($\Omega_i$ larger), compared to tight stabilisation of the origin ($\Omega_i$ smaller). \begin{thm} Let Assumptions~\ref{asm:ctrb_pe_IO}--\ref{asm:extended_state_bound} hold.
+If the D3MPC scheme in Algorithm~\ref{alg:D3MPC_scheme} is applied, then the origin of the resulting closed-loop system is practically stable.
+That is, there exist $\beta \in \mathcal{KL}$, $\delta_1, \delta_2 \in \mathcal{K}_\infty$ and $\Omega_{\max}$ such that for all $\Omega \leq \Omega_{\max}$